Six Ornaments Main Page | Indian Scholar

-The Six Ornaments and Two Excellent Ones of the Southern Continent is the name given to the group of the most important Indian Buddhist scholars of Mahayana Tradition - according to a Tibetan Buddhist assessment.
+The Six Ornaments and Two Excellent Ones of the Southern Continent is the name given to the group of the most important Indian Buddhist scholars of the Mahayana Tradition - according to a Tibetan Buddhist assessment.
 The two foremost are Nagarjuna, founder of the Madyamaka Tradition, and Asanga, founder of the Yogachara tradition.
 Their two principal students were Aryadeva and Vasubhandu respectively, followed by the two, Dharmakirti and Dignaga.
 These six constitute the 'six ornaments.'
 The 'two excellent ones' are Gunaprabha and Shakyaprabha.
 The 'southern continent' refers to India, or the human continent of Jambudvipa in the Buddhist cosmological system where there are four continents that surround the central mountain (Sumeru) of a small world system.

-A modern adaptation and expanded version of the Six Ornaments and Two Excellent Ones is the system of the Seventeen Great Scholars (or Pandits) of Nalanada Monastery which appears to be a more recent grouping of the important Buddhist scholars of India.
+A modern adaptation and expanded version of the Six Ornaments and Two Excellent Ones is the system of the Seventeen Great Scholars (or Pandits) of Nalanada Monastery which appears to be a more recent grouping (20th century) of the important Buddhist scholars of India.
 It has been promoted and referred to extensively by the 14th Dalai Lama, Tenzin Gyatso.
-The Seventeen are likely to be based on the important Indian teachers of the Lamrim Lineage of the Gelug Tradition of Tibetan Buddhism.
+The Seventeen are likely to be selected based on the important Indian teachers of the Lamrim Lineage of the Gelug Tradition of Tibetan Buddhism.

 Also see the Gangtok, Sikkim, publication of the famous Six Ornaments painting set claimed to be a gift to the first Sikkhim Chogyal from the 10th Karmapa Choying Dorje: rGyan-Drug mChog-gNyis, Namgyal Institute of Tibetology Gangtok, Sikkim, 1962.
 (Some scholars refute the Sikkimese claim of provenance and say that the set is a copy of a Situ Panchen composition first conceived in the 18th century).